What are prunes?

-However, it has to be said, prune juice probably isn’t the most popular remedy out there, possibly because of the stigma attached to it, or is it the, let’s say, slightly acquired taste?
-So what are the other options?
+However, it has to be said, prune juice probably isn’t the most popular remedy out there, possibly because of the stigma attached to it, or is it the, let’s say, slightly acquired taste (however, you definitely need to try Biotta's new blend before jumping to assumptions), so are there any other options?

 Linoforce is a natural, gentle herbal remedy specifically designed to help relieve constipation.
 Linoforce contains linseeds, also known as flaxseeds, which contain both soluble and insoluble fibre.
 As seen in prunes, the high fibre content has a positive effect on the bowels.
 Linseeds are also a nice, vegetarian source of omega-3.

 In addition to the linseeds, linoforce contains senna.
 Senna is a herb containing sennosides which gently simulate gut contractions.
 Finally, the addition of frangula bark works in a similar way to senna but has a slightly milder mode of action.